I accidentally designed a car

 Obligatory teaser shots first of course.

 Now onto business, and a livery that I think works pretty well.
-I played around with some different greys, and while I think a darker grey or even black was a more pleasing match for the papaya, this lighter shade brought out the shape and style of the bodywork more.
+I played around with some different greys, and while I think a darker grey or even black was a more aesthetically pleasing match for the "papaya", this lighter shade brought out the shape and style of the bodywork more.

 For the outdoor shots, some good old-fashioned British weather seemed most appropriate.